atick-faisal/label-studio/docs/source/guide/storage.md

 ## Amazon S3

-Connect your [Amazon S3](https://aws.amazon.com/s3/) bucket to Label Studio to retrieve labeling tasks or store completed annotations.
+Connect your [Amazon S3](https://aws.amazon.com/s3/) bucket to Annotation Hub to retrieve labeling tasks or store completed annotations.

-For details about how Label Studio secures access to cloud storage, see [Secure access to cloud storage](security.html#Secure-access-to-cloud-storage).
+For details about how Annotation Hub secures access to cloud storage, see [Secure access to cloud storage](security.html#Secure-access-to-cloud-storage).

 ### Configure access to your S3 bucket
-Before you set up your S3 bucket or buckets with Label Studio, configure access and permissions.
-These steps assume that you're using the same AWS role to manage both source and target storage with Label Studio.
-If you only use S3 for source storage, Label Studio does not need PUT access to the bucket.
+Before you set up your S3 bucket or buckets with Annotation Hub, configure access and permissions.
+These steps assume that you're using the same AWS role to manage both source and target storage with Annotation Hub.
+If you only use S3 for source storage, Annotation Hub does not need PUT access to the bucket.

 1. Enable programmatic access to your bucket.
 [See the Amazon Boto3 configuration documentation](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html#configuration) for more on how to set up access to your S3 bucket.